 Nicaragua is divided into three areas: Pacific lowlands, highlands, and Caribbean lowlands.
 Each of these areas has a different climate with the differences in elevation.
 Here’s what the climate is like in a few of the major cities in Nicaragua:

-- Managua – The capital has a tropical climate with constant temperatures between 27 to 32 degrees.
+- Managua – The capital has a tropical climate with constant temperatures between 25 and 30.
 Between November and April there is a dry season.
 Most rainfall occurs between May and October.
 Temperatures reach their highest in the dry season.

 - León – January to March there are dry periods and from April to December there is a rainy season.
-December is the wettest month and on average the temperature is high, between 27 and 32 degrees.
+December is the wettest month and on average the temperature is high, between the 25 to 30.
 The warmest month of the year tends to be April, pack for the heat.

 - San Juan del Sur – This popular destination has a tropical savanna climate.
-Temperature average between 21 and 27 degrees.
+Temperature average between the 20 and 25.
 With its elevation, there is rarely a change with seasons during the year.

 There is no travel warning listed for Nicaragua.
 But, there is a high violent crime rate.
 Exercise caution while travelling.